NikolasStelmakh/Indicium-test/README.md

 2) Create build from ts files: run `npm run build:webpack` in terminal.

 # Run
-To run cli, you can do in two ways:
+To run cli, you can do in several ways:
+1) Run `node cli.js input.csv`.
-1) Use ts-node by running `npm run cli input.csv`.
+2) Use ts-node by running `npm run cli input.csv`.
-2) Run `node cli.js input.csv`.
+3) Generate build by typescript `npm run build` and run `node build/cli.js input.csv`.

 # Test
 There are several examples of different table sizes. </br>